RAT+: Train Dense, Infer Sparse -- Recurrence Augmented Attention for Dilated Inference: Motivation for recurrence

 \paragraph{Inference-time sparsification} Although dense attention models can be sparsified into local attention or importance-driven patterns such as top-k block attention, they do not adapt effectively to dilated attention, even when equipped with local attention, as shown in \autoref{tab:pretrain_free_adapting}.
 We further apply a light degree of fine-tuning to assess whether this issue can be mitigated.

-First, lightly tuning a sparsified dilated attention pattern from a pretrained dense model yields a rapid loss decrease with a small number of tokens, after which the gains become much smaller, leaving a substantial gap relative to training from scratch.
+First, lightly fine-tuning a sparsified dilated-attention pattern from a pretrained dense model yields a rapid loss decrease with only a small number of tokens; however, the gains remain similar when using more tokens.
 We view this initial rapid improvement as a \emph{resolution-adaptation} process when switching from continuous dense attention to dilated connections.
 This effect is conceptually related to the fine-tuning used when adjusting positional encoding frequencies~\cite{yarn,rope_ntk}, but is simpler here, as it does not require attention length generalization.
-Moreover, because local attention in this setting is treated solely as an inference-time configuration and is not explicitly trained to construct a complete receptive field, there remains a clear performance gap relative to the training-from-scratch regime, potentially requiring prolonged, continued pretraining to close.
+Second, because local attention in this setting is treated solely as an inference-time configuration and is not explicitly trained to construct a complete receptive field, there remains a clear performance gap relative to the training-from-scratch regime, potentially requiring prolonged, continued pretraining to close.

 In general, results from both aspects highlight the importance of explicitly constructing a complete receptive field for dilated attention, for example, via simple recurrence \autoref{eq:recurrence}.
 Although the efficient RAT architecture can address this problem in the pretraining setting, it does not extend directly to the inference-time sparsification regime.
 Next, we introduce an architecture designed to address this challenge.